cbachhuber/opencv-wiki/Video-capture-and-write-benchmark.md

 sudo apt install libavcodec-dev
 ```

 **Note**: to use gstreamer-MediaSDK plugin you should install [MediaSDK](https://software.intel.com/en-us/media-sdk) and build the plugin from sources.
 Official repository https://github.com/intel/gstreamer-media-SDK have several forks, for example https://github.com/ishmael1985/gstreamer-media-SDK which can have some issues fixed, but may be less tested.
 Building instruction can be found in instructions of the respective repository.
-Another plugin variant - https://github.com/Intel-Media-SDK/gstreamer-plugins - is not supported by the benchmark tool yet.
+Another plugin variants: https://github.com/Intel-Media-SDK/gstreamer-plugins and https://github.com/GStreamer/gst-plugins-bad/tree/master/sys/msdk - are not supported by the benchmark tool yet.

 ### Build